There are two types of Covid-19 tests

 They can also be used in an area when there is a localised rise in cases, as a precaution so that variants can be checked for if needed.

-The second type of test is a rapid or lateral-flow test.
-This does not need to be sent to a lab and can give a result in 15 minutes.
-It is normally used for non-symptomatic testing, which means you must not be showing any symptoms when you visit one of our testing centres.
+The second type of tests are rapid or lateral flow tests.
+These do not need to be sent to a lab and can give a result in 30 minutes.
+They are normally used for non-symptomatic testing, which means you must not be showing any symptoms when you visit one of our testing centres.

 If you have symptoms – a high temperature, a new, continuous cough, or a loss or change to your taste or smell – you must start self-isolating immediately, while you book your test.

 How to book a test